sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gtkmm30</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : C++ interface for the GTK+ library
+Short desc    : C++ interface for the GTK+ library
 URL          : https://www.gtkmm.org/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : gtkmm is the official C++ interface for the popular GUI library GTK+.
+Descript     : gtkmm is the official C++ interface for the popular GUI library GTK+.
              : Highlights include type safe callbacks, and a comprehensive set of
              : widgets that are easily extensible via inheritance.
 ```